Information for New Majors in Economics

 Advising

-Two graduate student advisors hold office hours each week during the academic year, and respond to student emails to answer most questions that students have regarding the major.
-The graduate student advisors will be able to discuss major requirements, scheduling and course selection as well as review your checklists and discuss your progress in the major.
-Other than transfer credit or study abroad questions (see below), students should direct all questions and concerns about their major to these advisors.
-In most cases, the graduate student advisors will be able to answer your questions.
-In a few cases, they may refer you to someone else in the department (such as myself) or in your school for further information.
+Econ advising holds weekly office hours during the academic year, and responds to student questions sent to the email address above.
+Econ advising can discuss major requirements, scheduling and course selection as well as review your checklists and discuss your progress in the major.
+Outside of questions about transfer credit or study abroad, students should direct all questions and concerns about their major to these advisors.
 Office hours for these advisors is posted at Advisors | Columbia | Economics at the beginning of the semester.

-Major Credit for Non-Department Coursework
+Major Credit for Non-Departmental Coursework

-• The remaining credits for economics lecture courses may come from advanced placement credits (AP, IB, GCE), Barnard elective courses (2000 or 3000 level), summer courses taken at other institutions and transfer credits (either taken before registering at Columbia or taken elsewhere while at Columbia).
+- The remaining credits for economics lecture courses may come from advanced placement credits (AP, IB, GCE), Barnard elective courses (2000 or 3000 level), summer courses taken at other institutions and transfer credits (either taken before registering at Columbia or taken elsewhere while at Columbia).
+No Barnard core econ, math or statistics courses (BC1003, BC1007, BC2411, BC3018, BC3033, and BC3035) may be taken to complete any of the major requirements.

-• No more than one 3000 level intermediate core (UN3211, UN3213, and UN3412) course may be taken outside of the Columbia Department.
+- No more than one 3000 level intermediate core (UN3211, UN3213, and UN3412) course may be taken outside of the Columbia Department.

-• No more than one of the core finance courses (UN3025 and GU4280) for the financial economics major may be taken outside of Columbia University.
+- No more than one of the core finance courses (UN3025 and GU4280) for the financial economics major may be taken outside of Columbia University.

-• Students must take their senior seminar in the Columbia Department of Economics.
+- Students must take their senior seminar in the Columbia Department of Economics.

-• AP / IB / GCE Credits – must be posted on students’ SSOL transcript for CC students, and noted in student files for GS students, otherwise the department cannot credit students with satisfying the corresponding core courses, e.g. Calculus I, II (UN1101, UN1102), Principles of economics (UN1105).
+- AP / IB / GCE Credits – must be posted on students’ SSOL transcript for CC students, and noted in student files for GS students, otherwise the department cannot credit students with satisfying the corresponding core courses, e.g. Calculus I, II (UN1101, UN1102), Principles of economics (UN1105).
 Note that AP Statistics does not exempt students from STAT UN 1201.
 Students must contact their school advisor if said credits are not posted on their SSOL transcript or noted in their student file.

 High School Math Courses and IB Math Standard Level exam: Students who have received written approval from the Math Department exempting them from MATH UN1101 Calculus-I based on their grades in a high school math course, and students who are exempted from Calculus-I from having taken the IB Standard Level exam in math must replace the missing 3 college credits by taking an additional course.
 The one additional course may be selected from the following list:

-• Economics electives at the 2000 level or higher,
+- Economics electives at the 2000 level or higher,

-• Math courses (except MATH UN 1201)
+- Math courses (except MATH UN 1201)

-• Statistics courses at the 2000 level or higher
+- Statistics courses at the 2000 level or higher

-• Computer Science courses at any level
+- Computer Science courses at any level

 Note that in the case of joint majors, courses taken to fulfill the requirements of the affiliated department are subject to the rules of that department.
 For example, a joint major with political science must check with the Political Science Department on whether or not a particular course taken outside of Columbia is acceptable to fulfill the political science requirements of the joint major.